NetLogo/NW-Extension/README.md

 If no path exist between the source and the target turtles, all primitives will report an empty list.

+Note that the NW-Extension remembers paths that its calculated previously unless the network changes.
+Thus, you don't need to store paths to efficiently move across the network; you can just keep re-calling one of the path primitives.
+If the network changes, however, the stored answers are forgotten.

 ##### Example:

     links-own [ weight ]